-It is strongly recommended that the operator include with a safety case submission (or revised safety case submission) a 'road map' or concordance table clearly indicating which section(s) of the safety case address each requirement of OPGGS(S) Regulations 2.5 to 2.23 (i.e. the safety case contents requirements of Division 1, subdivisions A, B, C and D), as these form an integral part of the acceptance criteria under OPGGS(S) Regulations 2.26 and 2.34.
+It is strongly recommended that the operator include with a safety case submission (or revised safety case submission) a 'road map' or concordance table clearly indicating which section(s) of the safety case address each requirement of OPGGS(S) regulations 2.5 to 2.23 (i.e. the safety case contents requirements of Division 1, subdivisions A, B, C and D), as these form an integral part of the acceptance criteria under OPGGS(S) regulations 2.26 and 2.34.
+The operator may choose to make a new or revised safety case submission accompanied by a completed Safety Case Contents Concordance Table form.